bamiboy237/district-assist-ai/README.md

 npm run dev
 ```

-Set `CLERK_SECRET_KEY` and `OPENAI_API_KEY` in `.env`.
-Do not commit the populated file.
+Set `CLERK_SECRET_KEY` and `OPENAI_API_KEY` in `.env`, and never commit the populated file.

 In Clerk, enable Organizations and require organization membership.
-Create an organization for a district before creating its DistrictAssist record.
+Create a Clerk Organization before creating its DistrictAssist workspace.

-`GET /health` checks the process. `GET /ready` checks PostgreSQL.
-They stay public for platform health checks; all `/api/v1` routes require Clerk authentication.
+`GET /health` checks that the API is running. `GET /ready` verifies PostgreSQL connectivity.
+These endpoints remain public for health checks, while every `/api/v1` route requires Clerk authentication.

 ## Run the web client

-The React operations console lives in `web/`.
-It is a separate browser client, so it uses only public configuration values and receives a current Clerk session token for API calls.
+The React operations console is located in `web/`.

+Because it runs in the browser, it only uses public environment variables and authenticates API requests with the user's current Clerk session token.

 ```bash
 cp web/.env.example web/.env